GaglianoTaliun-Lab/PheWeb2-API/README.md

 To manually enable the autocomplete functionality of searching variant id or rsid, please run:

-`pheweb generate-variant-db`
+`pheweb generate-autocomplete-db`

-to create `variants.db`.
-Alternative option: the `variant.db` will be created when you first run the api.
+to create `autocomplete.db`.
+Alternative option: the `autocomplete.db` will be created when you first run the api.

 ## Runtime Data
 After pre-processing, these folders (with data) need to be present before running.